 Bento (in Hebrew, Baruch; in Latin, Benedictus: all three names mean “blessed”) Spinoza was born in 1632 in Amsterdam.
 He was the middle son in a prominent family of moderate means in Amsterdam’s Portuguese-Jewish community.
 As a boy he had undoubtedly been one of the star pupils in the congregation’s Talmud Torah school.
 He was intellectually gifted, and this could not have gone unremarked by the congregation’s rabbis.
 It is possible that Spinoza, as he made progress through his studies, was being groomed for a career as a rabbi.
 But he never made it into the upper levels of the curriculum, those which included advanced study of Talmud.
 At the age of seventeen, he was forced to cut short his formal studies to help run the family’s importing business.

 To all appearances, Spinoza was content finally to have an excuse for departing from the community and leaving Judaism behind; his faith and religious commitment were, by this point, gone.
 Within a few years, he left Amsterdam altogether.
 By the time his extant correspondence begins, in 1661, he is living in Rijnsburg, not far from Leiden.
 While in Rijnsburg, he worked on the Treatise on the Emendation of the Intellect, an essay on philosophical method, and the Short Treatise on God, Man and His Well-Being, an initial but aborted effort to lay out his metaphysical, epistemological and moral views.
-His critical exposition of Descartes's Principles of Philosophy, the only work he published under his own name in his lifetime, was completed in 1663, after he had moved to Voorburg, outside The Hague.
+His critical exposition of Descartes’s Principles of Philosophy, the only work he published under his own name in his lifetime, was completed in 1663, after he had moved to Voorburg, outside The Hague.
 By this time, he was also working on what would eventually be called the Ethics, his philosophical masterpiece.
-However, when he saw the principles of toleration in Holland being threatened by reactionary forces, he put it aside to complete his “scandalous” Theological-Political Treatise, published anonymously and to great alarm in 1670.
+However, when he saw the principles of toleration in Holland being threatened by reactionary forces, he put it aside to complete his “scandalous” Theological-Political Treatise, published anonymously and to great alarm in 1670 (one overwrought critic called it “a book forged in hell by the devil himself”).
 When Spinoza died in 1677, in The Hague, he was still at work on his Political Treatise; this was soon published by his friends along with his other unpublished writings, including a Compendium to Hebrew Grammar.

 The Ethics is an ambitious and multifaceted work.
 It is also bold to the point of audacity, as one would expect of a systematic and unforgiving critique of the traditional philosophical conceptions of God, the human being and the universe, and, above all, of the religions and the theological and moral beliefs grounded thereupon.
 What Spinoza intends to demonstrate (in the strongest sense of that word) is the truth about God, nature and especially ourselves; and the highest principles of society, religion and the good life.
 Despite the great deal of metaphysics, physics, anthropology and psychology that take up Parts One through Three, Spinoza took the crucial message of the work to be ethical in nature.
 It consists in showing that our happiness and well-being lie not in a life enslaved to the passions and to the transitory goods we ordinarily pursue; nor in the related unreflective attachment to the superstitions that pass as religion, but rather in the life of reason.
 To clarify and support these broadly ethical conclusions, however, Spinoza must first demystify the universe and show it for what it really is.
 This requires laying out some metaphysical foundations, the project of Part One.